Feyrbrand/GPT3-MotherEarth/README.md

 ---
 This is a project by:

-Falko Saalfeld / Concept & Product / https://instagram.com/falkoslightsupport
+Falko Saalfeld / Concept & Product / hello@mother-earth.ai

 Mark Schatz / Product & Development / it.mschatz@gmail.com